-Standard Europe has experienced an increase in direct and indirect cyber-attacks seeking to extract money through fraudulent means, and the ambition and sophistication of such attacks observed across the wider insurance industry has been increasing.
+Standard Europe has experienced an increase in direct and indirect cyber-attacks seeking to extract money through fraudulent means, with the ambition and sophistication of such attacks observed across the wider insurance industry increasing.
 The managers continue to invest in improving controls over this growing and changing threat.

 The board has considered the impact, threats and opportunities to the club arising from the decision for the UK to exit from the European Union.
-Although the impact and potential transitional arrangements which may be put in place are uncertain, it is anticipated that following this change Standard Europe will no longer be able provide insurance on a freedom of services basis throughout the European Union.
-This will have a material impact on the ability of the club to provide its services to a significant proportion of its membership.
-Contingency plans to facilitate the continued provision of insurance services to members within the European Union following such an exit have been developed and are in the process of implementation.
+Although the impact and potential transitional arrangements which may be put in place are uncertain, it is expected that following this change Standard Europe will no longer be able provide insurance on a freedom of services basis throughout the European Union.
+Contingency plans to facilitate the continued provision of insurance services to members within the European Union through the establishment of an insurance carrier in Ireland are in the process of implementation.